Loans are the only form of financial aid that must be repaid. They are an

 may participate in this loan program.
 However, interest does accrue from the date

 of disbursement until the loan is paid in full.
+The current interest rate on unsubsidized loans is 4.29% for undergraduate students and 5.84% for graduate students.
 The borrower has the options of

 paying the accrued interest or having the interest capitalized.Undergraduate students